Share this post

 Share on google

 Share on pinterest

 Share on email

 Since joining the Imagining Possibilities team, I’ve found that drama really helps me communicate and share our minds with others.
-My favourite game to play is Pass the Energy– but I like to think of the energy as a sports object.
-Like and NHL puck or soccer ball, it is much more powerful that way.
+My favourite game to play is Pass the Energy.
+However, I like to think of the energy as a sports object.
+For example, a NHL puck or soccer ball, as it is much more powerful that way.

 When our video was shown at the ISAAC Conference (International Society of Alternative and Augmented Communication) in 2016, it felt like the leadership team and I were stars.
-We got to go on the red carpet and received a certificate in front of the audience, I wore my special shirt and thin tie, it was amazing.
+I wore my special shirt and thin tie, and we went on the red carpet.
+Afterwards, we received a certificate in front of the audience, which was an amazing experience.
 I hope we get more chances to perform and share our ideas with others, as we did at ISAAC.